practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 $
 ```

 However, this didn't make a standalone executable program.
-Building one is bit more complicated than in SWI Prolog.
+Building one is more complicated than in SWI Prolog.

-This web page gives a hint how to accomplish it: https://www.swi-prolog.org/FAQ/UnixExe.md
+This web page gives a hint how to accomplish it: https://www.swi-prolog.org/FAQ/UnixExe.md (*)

 I slightly changed the original program, now named [graph_4coloring_Germany2c_SWI.pl](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/graph_4coloring_Germany2c_SWI.pl), where I changed goal _main_ into _graph_4coloring_Germany2c_SWI_, the later with no more initialization: